TheresaLui/SelfHelpContent_v2/articles/problemscopingques.servicefabric/problemscopingques-cluster-certificate-sf.md

             "displayLabel":  "Is the certificate that is used to secure your cluster CA signed or self-signed?", "watermarkText":  "Choose an option",
             "dropdownOptions": [{
-                "value": "The certificate is signed by a Certificate Authority.", "text": "The certificate is signed by a Certificate Authority."
+                "value": "The certificate is signed by a Certificate Authority", "text": "The certificate is signed by a Certificate Authority" },{
-            },{
                 "value": "The certificate is self-signed.",
                 "text": "The certificate is self-signed."